mochi/mochikit/doc/rst/MochiKit/Selector.rst

         the expression.
 If ``>`` only direct child nodes of ``scope`` are tested, if ``+`` only the next sibling (if any) of ``scope`` is tested and if ``~`` all succeeding siblings of ``scope`` are tested.

+    *Deprecated*:
+        Use :mochiref:`findRelatedElements` instead.
+The Selector class will be removed in version 1.5.

     *Availability*:
         Available in MochiKit 1.4+